Automattic/crowdsignal-forms/docker/README.md

 ```

 ### Pointing the container to your sandbox instead of production.
-If you want the hosts entry within the container to point to your sandbox, your cna start
+If you want the hosts entry within the container to point to your sandbox, you can start
 docker-compose like this:

 ```shell script